coredns/coredns.io/content/explugins/fallback.md

 home = "https://github.com/coredns/fallback/blob/master/README.md"
 +++

-# fallback

-## Name

-*fallback* - a plugin that sends queries to an alternate set of upstreams if the plugin chain returns specific error messages.

 ## Description

 The *fallback* plugin allows an alternate set of upstreams be specified which will be used